 Once you give this easy lemon curd recipe a try, I know you'll be hooked on curd too!

-I have also made grapefruit curd and don’t miss the pineapple curd in my pineapple sweet roll recipe.
+Don't miss the pineapple curd in my pineapple sweet roll recipe.

 Easy Lemon Curd Recipe